Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

 ## **Interpretation**
 **1. Model's Ability to Classify**
  - **Classification Performance:** The logistic regression model is used to classify individuals as diabetic or non-diabetic based on various health metrics.
 The effectiveness of this model can be assessed through several metrics:
+  - **Accuracy:** An accuracy score around 82% indicates that the model is reasonably effective in distinguishing between diabetic and non-diabetic individuals.
+  - **Precision:** The precision score indicates the proportion of true positive predictions out of all positive predictions made by the model.
+  - **Recall:** Recall measures the model's ability to identify actual positive cases.
+**2. Importance of Features**
+ - **Feature Coefficients:** In logistic regression, the model assigns a coefficient to each feature, representing its influence on the probability of having diabetes:
+  - **Positive Coefficients:** Features with positive coefficients increase the odds of diabetes.
+For example:
+    -**Glucose Level:** Typically has a strong positive coefficient, indicating that higher glucose levels significantly elevate diabetes risk.
+    -**Body Mass Index (BMI):** Generally shows a positive relationship, where increased BMI correlates with higher diabetes likelihood, reflecting obesity's role as a risk factor.
+  -**Negative Coefficients:** Features with negative coefficients indicate a decrease in the odds of diabetes as the feature value increases.
+Understanding these relationships helps identify protective factors.
+-**Key Features Influencing Diabetes:**
+  -**Glucose:** Often the most critical predictor, as high glucose levels directly indicate diabetes risk.
+  -**BMI:** Important for assessing obesity-related risks.
+  -**Age:** Typically shows a positive correlation, with older individuals at greater risk.
+  -**Insulin Levels and Blood Pressure:** These features also contribute significantly to diabetes prediction, indicating the model's capacity to incorporate a range of health metrics.

 ---